Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Leviticus 19:19

-An odd demand at first glance, unless you understand the underlying principle of the danger of mixing.
+An odd demand at first glance unless you understand the underlying principle of the danger of mixing.
 The fact that there are three categories reveals that this command has a spiritual application.
 We might find our example in the modern-day practice of genetic modification.
-Through this mixing of genetic material in species of plants for the production of what appears to be "good for food and pleasant to the eye" consumption, is being discovered to be unhealthy and environmentally damaging.
+The mixing of genetic material in species of plants to produce what appears to be "good for food and pleasant to the eye" consumption is unhealthy and environmentally damaging.
 Also, these genetically altered and mixed plants are, in most cases, sterile.

 This concept is also displayed in the mixing of species as it applies to livestock.
-If you mix a female horse with a male donkey, you end up with a mule which cannot reproduce, and such is the case for other mixed species of a beast such as a liger (lion and tiger) and "geep" (goat and sheep) which are all noted for their genetic fallibility.
-This idea agrees with another definition of the word for "evening" (erev) and that of sterility.
-Could this be God's image that to us that to mix natures might seem like useful and profitable mutations, but they are, in reality, deforming and unproductive even if they look good?
+If you mix a female horse with a male donkey, you end up with a mule that cannot reproduce, and such is the case for other mixed species such as a liger (lion and tiger) and "geep" (goat and sheep) which are all noted for their genetic fallibility.

-This mixing of natures as it concerns us has to do with flesh and Spirit should not be mixed.
+This mixing of natures as it concerns a spiritual application has to do with not mixing flesh and Spirit.